flora-so/Monstera/docs/src/guide/README.md

 # Introduction

-Monsetra UI is a Vue 3 component library designed and developed based on the Monsetra Design principles.
+Monsetra Vue is a Vue 3 component library designed and developed based on the Monsetra Design principles.